Mercedes-Benz SLK-Class (R171): Facelift (2008-2011)

 The updated model includes a revised front bumper with a modified air-dam arrangement and a more pronounced arrow shape.
 The rear end was modified by introducing a diffuser-style lower section that makes the Roadster appear more powerful when viewed from behind.
 The larger exterior mirrors feature LED indicators with a pronounced arrow shape, while the range of light-alloy wheels is also almost entirely new.
-Interior was optimised to be more driver-oriented.
-Instrument cluster was updated to include NTG 2.5 audio and telematics with optional LINGUATRONIC voice-operated control, optional harman/kardon Logic7 sound system.
+The interior was optimised to be more driver-oriented, and the instrument cluster was updated to include NTG 2.5 audio and telematics with optional LINGUATRONIC voice-operated control and an optional Harman/Kardon Logic7 sound system.

-A "gullwing red" leather option, inspired by the original 300 SL gullwing, is added.
-Further new additions include nappa leather appointments in "natural beige", which complement the new "pale burr walnut" and "black ash grain" wood trims perfectly.
+A "gullwing red" leather option, inspired by the original 300 SL gullwing, was added.
+Further new additions include nappa leather appointments in "natural beige", in addition to new "pale burr walnut" and "black ash grain" wood trims.

-Direct steering assist system with variable steering assistance becomes an option (standard in SLK 55 AMG).
-SLK 55 AMG included a new apron with a black-painted cross strut and side air outlets as well as darkened headlamps.
+Direct steering assist system with variable steering assistance became an option (standard in the SLK 55 AMG).
+The SLK 55 AMG included a new apron with a black-painted cross strut and side air outlets as well as darkened headlamps.

-The facelifted R171 was unveiled in 2008 NAIAS and went on sale in April 2008.
+The facelifted R171 was unveiled in the 2008 NAIAS and went on sale in April 2008.

-In November 2012, Road & Track ranked the SLK350 9th in their Best All Around Sports Car.
+In November 2012, Road & Track ranked the SLK350 9th in their Best All Around Sports Car test.
 In particular, Road Test Editor Patrick Hong noted that the facelifted model "... with its improved manual transmission, is finally worth considering as a real sports car.
 The previous model was more of a cruiser, but this new SLK350 is different in that its engine is peppier, coming on when needed."
-The article further noted that the SLK 350 had the best ride out of all the vehicles tested with a "solid yet velvety ride quality" and that it's a sports car with a "bias towards grand touring over high performance."
+The article further noted that the SLK 350 had the best ride out of all the vehicles tested with a "solid yet velvety ride quality" and that it is a sports car with a "bias towards grand touring over high performance."